-War: Hrithik Roshan- Tiger Shroff's Film SHATTERS Five All-time Box Office Records; Find Out Here
+War: Hrithik Roshan-Tiger Shroff's Film SHATTERS Five All-time Box Office Records; Find Out Here

 Hrithik Roshan-Tiger Shroff's latest release, 'War' is having an impressive run at the ticket counters.
-The high-octane action thriller has set the box office on fire on its extended first week as it collected a record-smashing 238.35 crore net in its extended first week!
+The high-octane action-thriller has set the box office on fire on its extended first week as it collected a record-smashing Rs 238.35 crore net in its extended first week!
 By doing so, it registered an all-time highest first week in the history of Bollywood.

-On a normal working Thursday, the film again collected brilliantly as it recorded 9.80 crore net on reduced ticket rates (Hindi - 9.25 Cr and Tamil & Telugu - 0.55 Cr)!
+On a normal working Thursday, the film again collected brilliantly as it recorded Rs 9.80 crore net on reduced ticket rates (Hindi - Rs 9.25 Cr and Tamil & Telugu - Rs 0.55 Cr)!
 Starring two of the biggest action superstars in the history of Indian cinema, Hrithik Roshan and Tiger Shroff, the total collections of this action spectacle already makes it a blockbuster.

 War Is On A Record-breaking Spree